svetlyobg/NginX-ssl-instalaltion/SSL-steps.md

 -----END CERTIFICATE REQUEST-----
 ```

+Choose - **Any other service - (cPanel, Apache, NGINX)** and then confirm the domain by **email verification** (the SSL will be emailed).

-6. Upload the bundle and .crt to the home directory (/home/user/) ( filezilla, scp,).
+6. Upload the bundle and .crt to the home directory (/home/user/*website*) ( filezilla, scp,).
 *BUNDLE - your certificate* and the certificates of the issuer (certificate chain).
 The certificate contains the public key.
+Verify it

 7. Go to folder with current certificates
 ```console